 The remuneration and nominations committee is tasked by the board to monitor the application of the organisation's ethical standards in recruitment processes, performance evaluation and reward of employees and, together with the social and ethics committee, it is responsible for ensuring that remuneration is fair.
-Independent employee satisfaction surveys are circulated to all employees every second year (the most recent survey was conducted in 2018), which address, among other things, general issues of employees' feelings of satisfaction with their conditions of employment and matters relating to their perceptions of the organisation's ethics.
+Independent employee satisfaction surveys are conducted every second year with all permanent employees with more than two months' service at the time that the survey is disseminated.
+The most recent survey was conducted in 2018.
+The surveys address, among other things, general issues of employees' feelings of satisfaction with their conditions of employment and matters relating to their perceptions of the organisation's ethics.
 Plans to address concerns and make improvements are implemented and monitored annually.
 The social and ethics committee reviews the results of the employee satisfaction survey and the plans to enhance participation rates and performance.

-A fraud prevention policy aids in ensuring that a firm stance is taken against fraud and in the prosecution of offenders.
-This policy outlines the group's response to fraud, theft and corruption committed by staff or external parties against the company.
+The group has documented processes covering the detection, investigation and prosecution of dishonest conduct such as fraud, theft and corruption committed by staff or external parties against the group.
+A firm stance is taken against fraud and in the prosecution of offenders.
 Staff are encouraged to report suspected fraudulent or unethical behaviour via a toll-free whistle-blower line managed by an external service provider and can do so anonymously.
+While the South African tip-off line is available to staff in all countries in which the group operates, tip-off lines have also recently been established in Namibia and Botswana, a development that is indicative of the success of the initial tip-off line.
 All reported incidents are investigated.
-Awareness of this facility is created through presentations, a quarterly newsletter and competitions.
+Awareness of this facility is created through presentations, a quarterly newsletter, promotional items and competitions.